sanianayab/Constrained-Chain-of-Thought-CCoT-/README.md

 CCoT significantly reduces the reasoning length without compromising accuracy.
 Below is the comparison of the output length for a reasoning task with and without applying the CCoT constraint.

 ![Length Comparison](Images/lengthCCoT.png)
-_Figure 2: Length comparison between traditional chain-of-thought and CCoT._
+_Figure 2: Distribution of output lengths in terms of words (left plots) and tokens (right plots), for prompting strategies using the GSM8K test set._

 ---